 Since they prefer a moist environment, anthuriums will require regular watering.
 Be wary of overwatering and drowning the plant.
 Anthuriums are prone to root rot if the soil is too wet for too long.
 On the other hand, allowing the soil to dry out too much will slow the growth of the plant and make it more difficult for the roots to become wet again.
 Unlike hardy houseplants, the anthurium is one that will need to be more closely monitored to ensure you’re providing it with the care it needs.

-To create the perfect soil environment for anthuriums, you’ll need a well-draining soil.
+To create the perfect soil environment for anthuriums, you’ll need a well-draining soil and a pot with a drainage hole.
 The ideal potting mix would be one that was designed for orchids with some additional sand and peat moss.
 Anthuriums need the soil to drain well but be able to hold some water so that it stays moist.
 If you are unable to do the orchid mix with sand and peat moss, you can also try a half-and-half mixture of regular houseplant potting soil and orchid mix.
 This will give you a similar environment to the one with sand and peat moss, and your anthurium will still be happy.

 Anthuriums can grow in all levels of indirect lighting, so if you live in a dimmer space, you still have a shot at keeping an anthurium as a houseplant.
 Keep in mind, though, that anthuriums grown in lower lighting will grow slower and have fewer flowers than those grown in bright, indirect lighting.
 The one place you absolutely don’t want it is in direct lighting.
 Anthuriums have low tolerance for direct sunlight, and their leaves will easily burn.
 The best growing environment is bright, indirect light.